Penn Station Access: Phase Two

 The second part of the project would bring Hudson Line trains into Penn Station using Amtrak's Empire Connection, which runs on Manhattan's West Side via the West Side Line.
 The Empire Connection branches off from the Hudson Line near Spuyten Duyvil station, just north of the eponymous bridge across Spuyten Duyvil Creek, and is currently used by Amtrak's Empire Corridor trains traveling from Upstate New York, Canada, and other destinations.
-The majority of the Empire Connection is not electrified, so the M3 and M7 electric railcars in use on the Hudson Line would be unable to travel to Penn Station unless the line is electrified.
-The former NYC lines, including the Hudson Line, use under-running third rail.
+The majority of the Empire Connection is not electrified, so the M3A and M7A electric railcars in use on the Hudson Line would be unable to travel to Penn Station unless the line is electrified.
+The former New York Central Railroad lines, including the Hudson Line, use under-running third rail.
 Tracks in Penn Station and on the LIRR use over-running third rail.
-Any Metro-North cars travelling from the Hudson Line to Penn Station would have to be specially equipped to operate with both current collection systems.
+Any Metro-North cars traveling from the Hudson Line to Penn Station would have to be specially equipped to operate with both current collection systems.
 This phase includes a proposal for two new Metro-North stations to be served by the Hudson Line.
 Both stations would be located in Manhattan along the Empire Connection: one at West 125th Street in Manhattanville and the other near 62nd Street on the Upper West Side.

 Project details

 Penn Station Access will add new tracks along the Hell Gate Line right-of-way, relocate, reconfigure, and add new interlockings, realign and install new catenaries, construct four new stations, replace and repair undergrade bridges, upgrade existing AC substations, and construct new AC substations.
-Since M8 rolling stock cannot operate under Amtrak's 25 Hz catenary system between Gate Interlocking and just east of Harold Interlocking, the project will also install 3 mi of third rail and two new DC substations at Gate and Woodside.
+Since M8 rolling stock cannot operate under Amtrak's 25 Hz traction power system between Gate Interlocking and just east of Harold Interlocking, the project will also install 3 mi of third rail and two new DC substations at Gate and Woodside.
 The MTA had considered relocating the existing AC phase break from Gate to Harold.
 The project would also upgrade New Rochelle Yard and replace the existing wayside signaling with a higher-density signaling system to accommodate the increased level of service on the line.
 C Yard in Penn Station will be modified minimally with the reenergizing of the third rail on Track 3 in the yard, which had been used to store Long Island Rail Road maintenance-of-way trucks.
 These changes would allow three train sets to be stored in the yard.

 The MTA had the design consultant study the feasibility of building a tunnel connecting the Hunts Point station on PSA with the Hunts Point Avenue station on the IRT Pelham Line.
 It also had them study whether it made sense to reuse the historic Westchester Avenue station headhouse for the Hunts Point station.